bitcraze/bitcraze-website/src/products/crazyflie-2.md

         the interface the user can access the normal buses, like UART, I2C, SPI as well as PWM, analog in/out and GPIO.
     </div>

+%{ collapse_section Read more;
+We designed the Crazyflie 2.0 to be as flexible as we possibly could.
+For us this means adding as much features as we could fit and interconnecting as much things as we could.
+In addition to the functionality that comes with the Crazyflie 2.0 by default we have added a flexible expansion interface where multiple expansion decks can be added, both on the top and the bottom of the Crazyflie 2.0.
+From the interface the user can access the normal buses, like UART, I2C, SPI as well as PWM, analog in/out and GPIO.
+%}

 </div>
 <div>
     <h2><i class="fa fa-paper-plane-o"></i>Weight matters</h2>